Master of Arts in

 - U.S. News and World Report has ranked Loyola consistently among the "top national universities" and "best values" in its annual publications.
 In 2018, Loyola ranks in the top 10% of US universities.

 - Washington Monthly ranks Loyola among the top 100 national universities, emphasizing social mobility, research and service.

 - US News ranks Loyola among the top Best Value Colleges.

 - Convenient, reliable and rigorous distance education for working professionals.

 - Our master's degree and certificate programs can be completed entirely online.

-- Our optional summer blended courses offer face to face interaction with fellow students and faculty.
+- Our optional blended courses courses offer face to face interaction with fellow students and faculty.
 (Only 2-3 days on campus required.)

 - Our students, graduates and faculty routinely publish their work and present at national meetings.

 - Loyola University Chicago is a proud member of the Catholic Health Association.